 Located just to the south of Rio de Janeiro is Brazil's Bay of Kings, Angra dos Reis.
 Just 23° south of the Equator, the Costa Verde as this region is known, is truly a tropical paradise.
 What better way to experience Brazil's famous coastal lifestyle and natural splendors than to charter your own boat for a week, or for longer.
-Set sail,and explore this beautiful slice of South America.
+Set sail from bases at Angra Dos Reis town and Paraty, and explore this beautiful slice of South America.

 The town of Angra dos Reis is gateway to an increasingly popular Brazilian bareboat sailing destination, covering the expansive Bay of Kings itself and its numerous islands, along with the spectacular mainland coast nearby.
-The sailing waters extend southward to the colonial town of Paraty and its surrounding fjord-like bays.
+The sailing waters extend southward to the fjord-like bays around the colonial town of Paraty, where there is also a charter base.

 The locals like to promote Angra Dos Reis as their 'Bay of 365 Islands': one for every day of the year.
 There certainly are around that number, from the aptly named Ilha Grande to numerous small islets, many of which are privately owned by Brazil's rich and famous.
 There's such a lot on offer here that you are never far from a seaside settlement well served by bars and restaurants, or from a quiet bay with crystal-clear water and clean, white sand to laze upon.

 Angra Dos Reis' proximity to Rio de Janeiro has its downside for the visitor.
 Industrialisation means you won't want to linger long in town, but get out on the water asap.
 It's a short sail to the sister islands of Botinas, which make the perfect entré to sailing the northern Costa Verde.
 Stop over at nearby Ilha de Gipoia, the region's second largest island.
 Vitorino and Flechar beaches have restaurants, or there are plenty of options for getting away to a quiet anchorage.